The Benefits of Smart Thermostats for Homeowners: Saving Money with Smart Technology

 4. Keep the filter clean.

 Keeping the filter clean on your window unit can help save you energy when you are using it.
 When the filter is dirty the window unit has to work harder to move the air.
 This in turn means that it will take longer to cool the space that you are trying to cool.
 I know that when I am hot I do not like to wait any longer than I have to to be cool.
-This will also help your window unit last longer.
+This will also help your window unit last longer and operate more efficient.
 Because the filter will be clean and the motor will not have to work as hard, the window unit will last longer.

 5. Seal the air gaps.